pyfiasco/pyfiasco.github.io/docs/Python/Basic/11장 Modules_Packages_Goodies.md

 One option is to add location subpackages under `critters` and move the `existing .py`

 module files under them, but this would break things for other modules that import them.
-Instead, we can go up and do the following:
+Instead, we can go up and do the following: -->

+-  디렉터리 재분할 방법

    - Make `new location` directories `above critters`
    - Make `cousin critters` directories `under these new parents`
    - Move `existing modules` to their `respective directories`.

 This needs some illustration.
 Say we started with this file layout: